jooy2/vutron-webpack/README.md

 >
 > The Vutron project has been replaced by the `ViteJS` compiler and is maintained at the following new repository link: https://github.com/jooy2/vutron
 >
 > **ViteJS** is faster than Webpack 5 and allows you to build projects with a simpler setup.
-To learn more, see the following links [ViteJS Homepage](https://vitejs.dev)
+To learn more, see the following links: [ViteJS Homepage](https://vitejs.dev)

 ---